DogFoxX/tunein-gui/README.md

 - Import an existing XML, or start from scratch
 - Choose a logo image (dxt5 dds, bmp, jpg or png)
-    - The app will convert bmp, jpg and png images file to a compatible DXT5 DDS file
+    - The app will convert bmp, jpg and png image files to a compatible DXT5 DDS file
 - Set Radio ID, Name
 - Choose Force options
     - Global Default will omit the `<force>` tag to keep it in line with The Crew's default